Veritius/bevy_stardust/quic/README.md

 - Reliability and ordering for messages
 - Simple, easy to use API that abstracts the hard stuff
 - Secure-by-default authentication and encryption with TLS
+- Easily disable TLS authentication for your game
 - Supports clients, servers, and listen servers

 ### Future features